IF USED PROPERLY, yes, there are a few applications where Diatomaceous Earth (DE) may work. However it IS NOT a harmless substance!!!

 - de_label CLICK TO READ THE LABEL

-Inhalation of diatomaceous earth will cause temporary respiratory irritation such as sneezing, coughing, difficulty breathing, eye, nose and throat irritation or bloody nose.
+Inhalation of DE will cause temporary respiratory irritation, such as sneezing, coughing, difficulty breathing, eye, nose and throat irritation or bloody nose.
 People with existing respiratory conditions, such as asthma patients or smokers, and children may be more sensitive to the effects of diatomaceous earth.
 Symptoms should improve after the exposure is removed.